microsoft/VirtualClient/website/docs/dependencies/0035-set-envrionment-variables.md

 # Set Environment Variables
-Set environment variables on the system.
+Set one or multiple environment variables on the system.

 ## Supported Platform/Architectures
 * linux-x64